 LSC regularly sponsors fellows for the Skadden and Equal Justice Works fellowships.

-Legal Services for Children is seeking a candidate to sponsor for Skadden and Equal Justice Works fellowships to begin work in the fall of 2020.
-The fellowship project should be focused in LSC’s dependency practice and the issues that arise in that context; such as immigration, Commercial Sexual Exploitation of Children (CSEC), benefits, placement and education.
+Legal Services for Children is seeking a candidate to sponsor for Skadden and Equal Justice Works fellowships to begin work in the fall of 2022.
+The fellowship project should be focused in LSC’s education practice and the issues that arise in that context; specifically focusing on supporting the movement for police free schools and the decriminalization of youth of color.
 Projects should involve providing holistic legal services, through an inter-disciplinary practice, as well as policy and advocacy work and community education.

 LSC was founded in 1975 as one of the first non-profit law firms to provide free direct legal and social services to children and youth.
 LSC uses an attorney-social worker team model to assist at-risk youth in the Bay Area who need to access the legal system to stabilize or improve their lives.
 Our mission is to empower children and youth by increasing their active participation in making decisions about their own lives.